We’re Here for You! Coronavirus (COVID-19) Updates

 Coronary Bypass Surgery

 Coronary bypass surgery is a treatment for patients with coronary artery disease (CAD) [link to CAD page] and restores blood flow to your heart.
 The procedure involves taking a healthy blood vessel from your leg, arm or chest and bypassing the blocked artery to connect the blood vessel to your heart.
+Depending on the severity of your CAD, restoring blood flow to your heart may require more than one bypass.

 While this surgical procedure doesn’t cure CAD, it can ease many of the symptoms and reduce the risk of heart attack and dying of heart disease.